 The McLaren W1 is Redefining the Hypercar

-What’s the Hype Around the McLaren W1?
+Why all the Fuss Over the McLaren W1?

 - Power Output: 1,100 horsepower